icapps/ios-faro/README.md

 ### Single relation

 Can be any instance that is `Updatable` or not.
 If you implement `Updatable` you can use `let` and the relations properties are updated rather.
-If you don't the childe is always replaced with a new instance with updated properties.
+If you don't the child is always replaced with a new instance with updated properties.
 ```swift
 class Foo {
 let child: Child